nestybox/sysbox/README.md

 More on system containers [here](docs/user-guide/concepts.md#system-container).

-## Supported Distros

-Sysbox relies on functionality available only in relatively recent Linux kernel releases.

-See the [distro compatibility doc](docs/distro-compat.md) for information about the supported Linux distributions and the required kernel releases.

-We plan to add support for more distros in the near future.

 ## Host Requirements

 The Sysbox host must meet the following requirements:

-* It must be running of the supported Linux distros.
+* It must be running of the [supported Linux distros](docs/distro-compat.md).

 * We recommend a minimum of 4 CPUs (e.g., 2 cores with 2 hyperthreads) and 4GB
   of RAM.
 Though this is not a hard requirement, smaller configurations may slow down Sysbox.

 ## Installing Sysbox

+TODO: break this into installation for docker hosts and for k8s hosts.

 1) Download the latest Sysbox community-edition package from the [release](https://github.com/nestybox/sysbox/releases) page: